Contacts

 6. Confirmation of financial stability.
 The student must have enough financial resources to cover living expenses, study costs, healthcare, and repatriation.
 For the academic year 2019/2020, the minimum amount is €670 net per month.
 If the student receives a scholarship or loan that is less than €670 per month, additional documents to confirm financial stability are required.

 7. If applicable, a diploma and an appendix with grades.
-This is only necessary if the Belgian institution required it for admission.
+This is only necessary if the Belgian institution requires it for admission.

 1. A medical certificate from a medical center accredited by the Belgian embassy.